California earthquake hits southwestern Monterey County - ExBulletin

 California earthquake hits southwestern Monterey County

-An earthquake measuring 4.7 on the Richter scale hit the southern border of Monterey County on Monday afternoon.
-According to the United States Geological Survey, the earthquake occurred in San Luis Obispo County, 11 miles northwest of San Simeon, California, a few miles off Interstate 1.
-A few minutes later, an aftershock of magnitude 3.6 was reported.
-According to self-reports, the earthquake was felt as far away from San Jose, with most reports coming from San Luis Obispo and the entire county of Monterey.
-No tsunami is expected due to the earthquake.
-No damage or injury has been reported.
+An earthquake measuring 4.7 on the Richter scale hit the southern border of Monterey County Monday afternoon.
+According to the US Geological Survey, the earthquake struck 11 miles northwest of San Simeon, California, in San Luis Obispo County, just miles off Highway 1.
+A 3.6-magnitude aftershock was reported a few minutes later.
+According to the self-report, people felt the earthquake as far away as San Jose with most reports coming from San Luis Obispo and across Monterey County.
+No tsunami is expected from the earthquake.
+There were no reports of damage or injuries.

 San Simeon, California –

-According to the United States Geological Survey, the earthquake occurred in San Luis Obispo County, 11 miles northwest of San Simeon, California, a few miles off Interstate 1.
+According to the US Geological Survey, the earthquake struck 11 miles northwest of San Simeon, California, in San Luis Obispo County, just miles off Interstate 1.

-A few minutes later, aftershocks with a magnitude of 3.6 were reported.

-According to the self-report, the earthquake was felt as far away from San Jose, with most reports coming from San Luis Obispo and the entire county of Monterey.
+According to the self-report, people felt the earthquake as far away as San Jose with most reports coming from San Luis Obispo and across Monterey County.

-No tsunami is expected due to the earthquake.
-No damage or injury has been reported.
+No tsunami is expected from the earthquake.
+There were no reports of damage or injuries.

 Sources